machal/cssmine-content/css3-jednotky.md

 ------------------------------------------

-They allow us to define CSS sizes relative to the viewport size - in other words "to the width or height of the window".
+They allow us to define CSS sizes relative to the viewport size - in other words "the width or height of the window".

 -   `vw` – stands for „viewport width“ – `1vw` is 1% of the viewport width